astronomer/docs/software/houston-api-examples.md

 ### Delete a user

-To delete a user from Astronomer Software, you'll need:
+To delete a user from Astronomer Software, you need:

 - System Admin permissions
 - The ID of the user to delete.
 To retrieve this, request the `id` value in a `users` query or run `astro workspace user list`.